 The Corporation's constating documents permit the issuance of an unlimited number of Common Shares and a limited number of preferred shares issuable in series on such terms as the Directors determine without the approval of Shareholders, who have no pre-emptive rights in connection with such issuances.
-In addition, the Corporation is required to issue Common Shares upon the conversion of the Options, Capstone 2016 Debentures and the CPC 2017 Debentures in accordance with their terms and the Corporation may, in certain circumstances, determine to redeem outstanding Capstone 2016 Debentures or CPC 2017 Debentures for Common Shares or to repay outstanding principal or interest amounts thereunder by issuing additional Common Shares.
+In addition, the Corporation is required to issue Common Shares upon the exercise, conversion or exchange of the Options, Class B Exchangeable Units, Capstone 2016 Debentures and the CPC 2017 Debentures in accordance with their terms and the Corporation may, in certain circumstances, determine to redeem outstanding Capstone 2016 Debentures or CPC 2017 Debentures for Common Shares or to repay outstanding principal or interest amounts thereunder by issuing additional Common

+Shares.
 Additionally, the Corporation may issue additional Common Shares under its DRIP.
 Accordingly, holders of Common Shares may suffer dilution.
 Shareholders have no pre-emptive rights in connection with such further issues of Common Shares.